Kansas City Chief’ Harrison Butker rails against Pride month in commencement speech

 It has been an embarrassing offseason for the Chiefs, though.

-The same week, wide receiver Rashee Rice turned himself into Dallas police on multiple charges, including aggravated assault, after he was involved in a high-speed crash that left four people with injuries.
-Rice has acknowledged being the driver of one of the sports cars that was going in excess of 100 mph, and video shows him leaving the scene without providing information or determining whether anyone needed medical attention.
+The same week, wide receiver Rashee Rice turned himself in to Dallas police on multiple charges, including aggravated assault, after he was involved in a high-speed crash that left four people with injuries.
+Rice has acknowledged being the driver of one of the sports cars that was going more than 100 mph, and video shows him leaving the scene without providing information or determining whether anyone needed medical attention.

 Chiefs coach Andy Reid said he had spoken to the receiver and the team was letting the legal process play out.